The64thGamer/cheeseepedia/content/v9vpjfpl9j6k87cq/content.md

 ## Show List:

-Segment 1 is listed as {{< wiki-link "Bad Data" >}}, due to some sort of issue with the show.
+Segment 1 is listed as [Bad Data], due to some sort of issue with the show.
 The segment was re-added

 1. **Segment 1**
     1. Happy Birthday to You (90's Segment) (BAD DATA)